Trustwave/cdcm/README.md

 # CDCM - Credentialed Data Collection Module

-CDCM Will act as an intermediate entity between Carrier and Windows assets.
+CDCM will act as an intermediate entity between Carrier and Windows assets.
 Its responsibility is to allow querying the assets to validate that there are no vulnerabilities in it.
 The CDCM lets the client connect to the asset in variety of protocols like SMB, RPC over SMB, WMI and WinRM.

 ## Getting Started